top of page

 Feline Infectious Peritonitis (FIP) is a serious and often fatal disease, but early recognition of its symptoms can lead to timely treatment and better outcomes.
 By understanding the common signs of FIP—such as fever, weight loss, respiratory issues, neurological symptoms, and jaundice—cat owners can take proactive steps to safeguard their pet’s health.
 If you suspect that your cat may be showing signs of FIP, do not hesitate to seek veterinary advice.

-If your cat is showing FIP in cats symptoms, please take them to your nearest veterinarian for proper diagnosis and treatment and if you have any questions or concerns about FIP and its treatment, please do not hesitate to reach out to us at Whatsapp or visit our Instagram to get in touch with our expert team.
+If your cat is showing FIP in cats symptoms, please take them to your nearest veterinarian for proper diagnosis and treatment and if you have any questions or concerns about FIP and its treatment, please do not hesitate to reach out to us at Whatsapp to get in touch with our expert team.

 Comments